digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

   :start-after: -- CREATE_EQUITY_DISTRIBUTION_RULE_BEGIN
   :end-before: -- CREATE_EQUITY_DISTRIBUTION_RULE_END

-We also need a distribution event, which defines the terms of the dividend:
+We also need a distribution event, which defines the terms of the dividend.
+In this case, it is 2 USD cash per share (this also works for a fractional amount of shares):

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Equity/Test/Dividend.daml
   :language: daml